-Looking to use a webcomic to build support for a forthcoming print edition, Dark Horse is launching The Misfits of Avalon, a new fantasy series by Kel McDonald that will debut online today.
+Looking to use a webcomic to build support for a forthcoming print edition, Dark Horse is launching The Misfits of Avalon, a new fantasy series by Kel McDonald that will debut online.
 McDonald will publish a new page of Misfits of Avalon online everyday until the trade paperback of volume one is released on October 7.

 McDonald is a veteran web comics and print cartoonist as well as creator of Sorcery 101, a popular urban fantasy web comic hosted on her site for nearly 10 years.
 McDonald launched Sorcery 101 as a web comic in 2005 and says the web series has been “has been my primary income for the past 6 years.”
 McDonald said launching the new book as a web series makes sense, “because [the web] is where I’ve had the most success in the past.”